 Previous price movement is one of the key metrics in putting together a realistic price prediction.
 But we can also look at what several reputable analysts are forecasting over the coming months.
 Future predictions are where the competition of Ripple vs Stellar really heats up.

 There is a fair amount of optimism regarding Stellar’s price potential.
 TradingBeasts has issued a conservative forecast, predicting steady growth for Stellar across 2021 and into 2022.
-According to its technical analysis, TradingBeasts has XLM reaching an average price of $0.53 by December and continuing to grow month-by-month across 2022, hitting highs of up to $0.75.
+According to its technical analysis, XLM will reach an average price of $0.438 by December but then will start falling month-by-month across 2022, hitting $0.402 by the end of the year.

 The forecasts for XLM are undoubtedly positive and are highly believable.
 Naturally, anyone looking to invest in Stellar should align their expectations with the more conservative XLM predictions, but adding the token to your portfolio could well prove a smart decision.

 Ripple’s ongoing legal battle with the SEC has led to many leading analysts having to revisit their XRP predictions.
 However, a degree of optimism seems to have returned with regards to Ripple’s future as an investment opportunity.

 DigitalCoinPrice is just one platform predicting growth for XRP in the coming months.
 The platform’s technical analysis has XRP hitting a high of $1.91 before the year is out - representing growth of around 64%.

 Naturally, anyone looking to invest in Ripple will need to keep a close eye on developments in the SEC case.
 However, it seems that most platforms are predicting growth for 2022.
 Whether XRP is a good long-term investment remains to be seen, but it certainly could offer returns as part of a short-term strategy.